bml-research/data_analysis_bml/excel/excel_02_data_import.md

 ## Import csv files using the Text Import Wizard.

+>Note: to force excel to use the text file import wizard, make a copy of your file and change the file extension to txt instead of csv.
+If the file extension is csv, Excel will try to load the file directly and you will have less control over the import process.

-As mentioned above, you can also import your csv files using the csv import wizard.
-Use `File > open > browse` and browse to the location of your csv file.
-Change the dropdown box from `All Excell Files` to `All Files`.
+As mentioned above, you can also import your txt files using the txt import wizard.
+Use `File > open > browse` and browse to the location of your txt file.
+Change the dropdown box from `All Excel Files` to `All Files`.
 Open your file and select Delimited from the wizard:

 |![Data loaded](./pics_02_data_import/15.png)